Dengue virus: Disease

-Common names for dengue fever include breakbone fever, vomiting and dandy fever; dengue hemorrhagic fever and dengue shock syndrome are the severe forms.
-Dengue is found in tropical and subtropical climates worldwide, mostly in urban and semiurban areas.
-People of all ages who are exposed to infected mosquitoes are at risk for developing dengue fever.
-The disease occurs most often during the rainy season in tropical countries in Southeast Asia, South Asia and South America, with high numbers of infected mosquitoes.
+Common names for dengue fever include breakbone fever, vomiting, and dandy fever; dengue hemorrhagic fever and dengue shock syndrome are the severe forms.
+Dengue is found in tropical and subtropical climates worldwide, mostly in urban and semi-urban areas.
+People of all ages who are exposed to infected mosquitoes are at risk of developing dengue fever.
+The disease occurs most often during the rainy season in tropical countries in Southeast Asia, South Asia, and South America, with high numbers of infected mosquitoes.
 The virus is transmitted to humans through the bites of infected female mosquitoes, though humans are not capable of transmitting the disease and are not contagious.
 The incubation period is 3 to 14 days, while the period of the illness is 3–7 days.
 Signs and symptoms may include severe headache; retro-orbital pain; muscle, joint, and bone pain; macular or maculopapular rash; and minor hemorrhagic manifestations, including petechiae, ecchymosis, purpura, epistaxis, bleeding gums, hematuria, or a positive tourniquet test result.
 A recent systematic review and meta-analysis showed that allergic symptoms are one of the core symptoms that are highly associated with dengue severity.